What to Do After A Hit & Run Accident in Phoenix?

 7. Speak to an attorney

-If you have any trouble understanding your insurance coverage policy, or trouble securing compensation from the hit and run driver if they have been caught, you may need to seek assistance from a Phoenix car accident attorney with experience handling hit and run cases.
+If you have any trouble understanding your insurance coverage policy or trouble securing compensation from the hit-and-run driver if they have been caught, you may need to seek assistance from a Phoenix car accident attorney with experience handling hit-and-run cases.
 An attorney will have the resources necessary to conduct a full investigation and help secure maximum compensation.